Visiting Oregon Soon? Here are Some Recommendations from a Local

 - Screen Door (Southern comfort food)

-- Apizza Scholls for the good stuff or Blind Onion or Baby Doll for a few of my favorite comfort pies (pizza)
+- Apizza Scholls for the best pizza or Blind Onion or Baby Doll for a few of my favorite comfort pies (pizza)

 - Pambiche (Cuban) - Get breakfast (one of the brunch places without a line)